Glazed Blueberry Cream Cheese Biscuits

 I’ve made blueberry biscuits in the past, but I wanted to try a cut-out biscuit versus a drop biscuit.
 As you can guess, cutting out biscuits with berries mixed into the dough can be tricky.

-First of all, biscuit dough isn’t the softest dough, so mixing in something as delicate as blueberries can be a challenge.
+- Mix the blueberries gently into the dough.
+Biscuit dough isn’t the softest dough, so mixing in something as delicate as blueberries can be a challenge.
 Adding cream cheese to the biscuit dough makes it a little softer to make mixing a little easier.
 (Plus, that cream cheese adds such lovely flavor to the biscuits!)

 Topping off these berry beauties is a simple sweet glaze.
 It’s the same type of glaze I like to use on cinnamon rolls, but I use a bit more milk to make it thinner.
 Of course, you can skip the glaze for a less sweet biscuit.
 If you do so, keep in mind that there’s no added sugar in the biscuits, so you might want to sprinkle the tops with sanding sugar before baking to give them a little bit of a sweeter bite.